nwnichols02/coding-test-webdev-1/README.md

 `Success.
 Retrieved link detail for linkId=62e59bc354f7a3bac5c47b9e, title: Hiking gear: what to bring? | Salomon How-To`

-Assuming you received the two two success messages in your console log, you have confirmed you can reach the coding test api and are ready to continue.
+If you received the two success messages in your console log, then you have confirmed you can reach the coding test API and are ready to continue.

 If you did not receive the success messages, get in touch ASAP so that we can get you going.
 Resolving API access is not part of the coding test.
 The two functions, *apiGetChannelLinks()* and *apiGetLinkDetail()* are intended to give you access to the API and you should use them for data retrieval.